 \subsection{A1: Discussion of the simplest Leggett-Garg scenario}

-In this part we provide some further details how to determine the set of possible quantum values for the simplest non-trivial Leggett-Garg scenario as shown in Fig.~\ref{fig2:leggett}.
-Here it is assumed that one can measure an observable $M$ at three different time instances $t_1,t_2,t_3$ as shown in Fig.~\ref{fig1:situation}, which gives rise to three different observables $A_i=M(t_i)$ with $i=1,2,3$.
+In this part we provide some further details about how to determine the set of possible quantum values for the simplest non-trivial Leggett-Garg scenario as shown in Fig.~2 of the main text.
+Here it is assumed that one can measure an observable $M$ at three different time instances $t_1,t_2,t_3$ as shown in Fig.~1 of the main text, which gives rise to three different observables $A_i=M(t_i)$ with $i=1,2,3$.

 However, rather than being interested in determining the full sequential probability $P({\bf r | s})$ for all possible combinations we are here only interested in some limited information, namely only for the correlation space.
 This means that from a general distribution we only want to reproduce the correlations terms $\braket{A_iA_j}_{\rm seq}$ with $1\leq i< j \leq 3$ each defined by